My name is Famine.

 I greeted Shuso, our head monk, with a reverent prayer bow as he approached me from the other end of the hall.

-I acknowledged his metaphorical words with a cordial bow then sprinted through the temple grounds to the Kuri.
+I acknowledged his metaphorical words with a cordial bow then sprinted through the temple grounds to the Kuri, (the kitchen hall).

-The benches and long dining tables were sure to be crowded.
-I'd miss out on the ganmodoki if I didn't hurry.
+Its long rows of benches and dining tables were sure to be crowded.
+I would miss out on the ganmodoki if I didn't hurry.

 I groaned.
-The sight of piddly amounts of rice remaining on the buffet tables upon my arrival made my stomach growl.
+The sight of piddly amounts of rice remaining on the row of buffet tables near the rice paper doors, upon my arrival, made my stomach growl.

 "Damnit!"
 I hissed at the revelation of no ganmodoki.
 "Don't blame me if my afternoon duties are shoddy due to delirium!"